jstejada/react-typist/README.md

 # React Typist
-React Component for typing animations.
-Wrap Typist around your text or any ReactComponent tree to animate text inside the tree.
+React Component for making typing animations.
+Wrap `Typist` around your text or any element tree to animate text inside the tree.
 Easily stylable and highly configurable.